Clinical Trials and Research Committee

 Roles and responsibilities

 The committee will consist of three members elected by the society in a free ballot.
-This will be organised by the Electoral Reform Society to coincide with all the other elections of the BTS.
+This will be organised to coincide with the other elections of the BTS.
 The tenure of membership is three years.
 Members are eligible for re-election for a further 3 year term.

 The committee will choose the chair from amongst the elected members by single transferable vote organised by the outgoing chairperson at least 6 months before he or she retires.
 Potential candidates can self-nominate for the position.
 The chair shall have tenure commencing from the date of the next AGM of the BTS at the annual congress and finishing at the AGM of the annual congress three years from then.
 He or she will not be eligible for re-election for a period of three years.